arthurvidal91/pandoc_resume/resume.md

 **Java Software Developer** - Extreme Digital Solutions (Mar 2015 - Present)

-I help the company by building, testing, and deploying software in Java and
-modifying existing software to correct errors and improve performance.
-Almost all these solutions were implemented with JavaEE and ADF.
-One of these projects I've implemented an integration with RightNow Cloud Service.
-Also 2 years building and mantaining Digital Process Solutions
+• Development of Digital Process Automation products with Java Language and Oracle SOA suite.
+The two processes I've worked was for applying for the retirement and pension of the employees of the Rio de Janeiro's state.

+• Development of web services with JAX-WS and JAX-RS.

+• Development of a web application that manages the budget for the board that controls the retirement of the employees of Rio de Janeiro's state.
+This web application was developed with Java, ADF, JPA, EJB.

+• Development of a Java API for creating and getting contacts and incidents from Oracle RightNow.

-and one BI Solution using Java EE, BPM and ADF.
+• Development of a BI application with Java and ADF.
+Skills: Advanced Java, EJB, Java Persistence API, ADF

 **Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)

-I helped the company to create and maintain solutions that manage the production of smart cards.
+I worked creating and maintaining projects that manage the production of smart cards.
 All these solutions were implemented with Java, Swing and JPA.
+Skills: Advanced Java, Java Persistence API

 Technical Experience
 --------------------

-**Human Languages** : English, Portuguese.
+**Human Languages** :  Portuguese, English.

-**Front-End** :   HTML, CSS, JavaScript, Bootstrap, Jquery, React.
+**Front-End** :   HTML, CSS, JavaScript, Bootstrap.

-**Back-End** :   Java, JPA, EJB, Python, Oracle Database, Mysql, MongoDB.
+**Back-End** :   Java, JPA, EJB, Oracle.

-**DevOps** :   Docker, Jenkins, AWS
+**DevOps** :   Jenkins

 Certifications